Fedorrracora/mathInterval/README_pip.md

 ### Python

-The package **is not yet published** on PyPI, but you can build and install it manually:
+The package may be downloaded on PyPI.
+Also, you can build and install library manually:

 > ⚠️ Before building, make sure that the **build** module for `pip` is installed:
 > ```bash